OP-TEE/optee_docs/building/toolchains.rst

 Direct download
 ===============
-Go the `Arm GCC download page`_ and download the "`AArch32 target with soft float (arm-linux-gnueabi)`" for 32bit builds and the "`AArch64 GNU/Linux target (aarch64-linux-gnu)`" for 64bit builds.
+Go the `Arm GNU Toolchain Downloads page`_ and download the "`AArch32 target with soft float (arm-linux-gnueabi)`" for 32bit builds and the "`AArch64 GNU/Linux target (aarch64-linux-gnu)`" for 64bit builds.
 When the downloads have finished, you will untar them to a location that you later on will export to your ``$PATH``.